 Instructions for making a silky and moisturizing lotion with marshmallow root and lavandin oil.
-Use as a nourishing hand and body lotion for dry and weatherbeaten skin.
+Use as a nourishing hand and body lotion all through the colder months.
 Makes one 100ml pot but can be scaled up for larger batches.

 Our skin really takes a beating in winter.
 It’s cold, windy, and not only are our faces and lips chapped but the rest of our skin can get a little neglected too.
 Mine does at least, mainly because I’m all covered up and I forget about taking care of it.
 Dry knees and elbows, shins, and well, everywhere.
 For conditioning, I tend to use an oil-based product like my lavender body balm.
 Before that, it needs moisture and that’s why I decided to whip up a batch of winter body lotion.